Test in a live environment

 function converts a webpage's URL into a PDF.
 It waits to load all related files before rendering.
 It produces extraordinary results.
 It preserves all colors, designs, and UI.
 You can see the output below.

-You can get more tutorials about IronPDF and see them in action on the IronPDF website.
+You can get more tutorials about IronPDF and see them in action on the IronPDF Tutorial Page.

 As we've seen the output UI for ASP.NET results of IronPDF and Telerik, we can say that Telerik is not a good option for HTML to PDF conversions, as its rendering quality is not good.
 You can see the difference between the outputs of IronPDF and Telerik below.

-In above image, you can see the clear difference between the standard outputs of IronPDF and Telerik.
-Let's compare the output on basis of features.
+In the above image, you can see the clear difference between the standard outputs of IronPDF and Telerik.
+Let's compare the output on the basis of features.

 The rendering quality of Telerik is poor.
 The PDFs that it renders have poor formatting, failing to preserve the original styles of the document.
 On the other hand, IronPDF has outstanding rendering quality, retaining every aspect of the source document.